jwtk/jjwt/README.md

    | RSA Private Key | `RSAPrivateKey` | `RsaPrivateJwk` |

  * Convenience enhancements beyond the specification such as
-    * Body compression for any large JWT, not just JWEs
+    * Payload compression for any large JWT, not just JWEs
     * Claims assertions (requiring specific values)
     * Claim POJO marshaling and unmarshalling when using a compatible JSON parser (e.g. Jackson)
     * Secure Key generation based on desired JWA algorithms